Malling Abbey: History

-The last elected abbess, Elizabeth Rede, had been deposed when she defied both Henry VIII and Thomas Cranmer over the appointment of a high steward for the abbey.
-Margaret Vernon, who had been tutor to Cranmer's son, and had already surrendered Little Marlow Priory, was appointed Abbess of Malling in her place.
+The last elected abbess, Elizabeth Rede, had been deposed when she defied both Henry VIII and Thomas Cromwell over the appointment of a high steward for the abbey.
+Margaret Vernon, who had been tutor to Cromwells's son, and had already surrendered Little Marlow Priory, was appointed Abbess of Malling in her place.
 On 28 October 1538, two agents of the Crown seized the abbey seal and signed the deed of surrender, but apparently were unable to persuade a single nun to sign.

 Immediately before the Dissolution, Malling Abbey had an annual income of £245, placing it among the wealthiest third of women's communities in England.
 With its outlying lands, its Norman church, Early English cloister, early 15th-century guest house and two early 16th-century gatehouses, it was a rich prize for the Crown.
 During the 350 years that followed, the abbey was owned by many families, most being absentee owners.

 The buildings fell into ruin until the mid-1700s when Frazer Honeywood, a London banker, built a neo-gothic mansion and repaired the remaining medieval fabric.
 In 1892, the property was purchased by Charlotte Boyd whose life's work it was to create a trust to restore church property to its original use.
 She invited a small Anglican Benedictine community, the Community of Saints Mary and Scholastica, to settle at the abbey.